a.k.a Multi-Looper, Mega-Looper, Mega-Looping

 Intamin Mega-Loopers always existed alongside B&M’s, ever since Monte Makaya at Terra Encantada was built in 1998 with eight inversions (taking a joint record for most inversions in a single coaster with B&M’s Dragon Khan for many years).
 However, the ride being part of an obscure park in Brazil, very few people rode it or knew about it.
 Recognition came with Thorpe Park’s Colossus, which opened in 2002 with 10 inversions (a world record at the time), and the ride proved to be a fantastic alternative to B&M, providing a much rawer experience and featuring four consecutive inline twists.

 Vekoma‘s version of the Multi-Looper is mediocre at best.
 The rides, while offering unique layouts and elements (such as the double-inverting Butterfly), are some of the most uncomfortable rides in the coaster industry.
 Few were ever built, and the most famous example is probably Goudurix at Parc Astérix in France.
-Other well known examples are Ninja at Six Flags Over Georgia in the USA, Big Loop at Heide Park in Germany, Magic Mountain at Gardaland in Italy and Python at Efteling in the Netherlands.
+Other well known examples are Blue Hawk (formerly Ninja) at Six Flags Over Georgia in the USA, Big Loop at Heide Park in Germany, Magic Mountain at Gardaland in Italy and Python at Efteling in the Netherlands.